-- Licensed Practical Nurses to Registered Nurse (RN) transition program - Fall Term.
+- Licensed Practical Nurses to Registered Nurse (RN) transition program - Summer Term.

 The admission process awards points for completing the Nursing Application and meeting the above criteria.
 Students with the highest point totals are accepted conditionally into the clinical portion of the program.

 BIOL 210, 211, 215 (3 points for A, 2 points for B, 1 point for C, no points are awarded for D or F).

 ENGL 101 and MATH 115 (2 points for A, 1 point for B, 0.5 point for C, no points are awarded for D or F).

 Three points are awarded for being a Carroll County resident if you submit a copy of your driver's license showing you are a Carroll County resident.

 Three points are awarded for completing all degree requirements for either the Associate of Science Registered Nurse Track or Associate of Science Registered Nurse for Licensed Practical Nurses program by Feb.
 15 of the year you plan to begin.
 Two points are awarded for plans to complete the degree requirements of the program by May 31 of the year you plan to begin.

 For example, if you apply to begin in Fall 2016, you will receive three points if all degree requirements are completed by Feb.
 15, 2016; you will receive two points if all degree requirements are planned to be completed by May 31, 2016.

 If your point total equals that of other students, you and those other students are ranked by overall GPA from highest to lowest.